DrUzair/BDT/pig/pig.md

 (USER_79321756,2010-03-03T04:15:26,ÜT: 47.528139,-122.197916,47.528137,-122.197914,RT @USER_2ff4faca: IF SHE DO IT 1 MORE TIME...
 (USER_79321756,2010-03-03T04:55:32,ÜT: 47.528139,-122.197916,47.528137,-122.197914,@USER_77a4822d @USER_2ff4faca okay:) lol.
 Saying ok to both of yall about to different things!:*)
 ```
+- In case you encounter _Cannot create directory /tmp/temp68693105.
+Name node is in safe mode._ error.
+Remove some files from hdfs that were used in previous exercises.

 - Check the /user/pig directory on hdfs to verify the output.